 CET1 capital comprises paid-in capital, disclosed reserves, and minority interests.
-At 31 December 2022, BCV's share capital amounted to CHF 86,061,900 and consisted of 86,061,900 fully paid-in registered shares with a par value of CHF 1.
-CET1 capital is adjusted for regulatory deductions such as goodwill and any shortfall of provisions to regulatory expected losses.
+At 30 June 2024, BCV's share capital amounted to CHF 86,061,900 and consisted of 86,061,900 fully paid-in registered shares with a par value of CHF 1.
+CET1 capital is adjusted for regulatory deductions such as any shortfall of provisions to regulatory expected losses and the net long position in own CET1 instruments.
 BCV has not issued any capital instruments that meet the criteria for inclusion in Additional Tier 1 (AT1) capital.
 In particular, BCV has no authorized or conditional capital and has not issued any dividend-right certificates.
 There are no outstanding convertible bonds or options issued by the Bank involving the BCV share.